 Purchase Price Limitations.
 In the case of Mortgage Loans made in a Qualified Single Family Mortgage Program, the Purchase Price of an Eligible Property financed in connection with such a Mortgage Loan may not exceed certain Purchase Price limits as established by the Authority in accordance with the Code.
 The Authority establishes Purchase Price limits for Eligible Properties subject to IRS requirements, with no differentiation between new and existing residences, based on the county in which such Eligible Property is located.
-These limits presently range from \$271,100 to \$484,350.
+These limits presently range from \$283,300 to \$484,350.
 Certain of these Purchase Price limits are somewhat lower than those permitted by the Code in order to better serve persons and families of lower income.
 Purchase Price limits determined by the Authority may be amended by the Authority from time to time without notice to Bondowners.
-In addition to the proceeds of a First Mortgage Loan, an Eligible Property may be financed with amounts received and secured by a second mortgage encumbering the property.
-For other Mortgage Loans and in certain jurisdictions, the Authority has established or may establish higher Purchase Price limits, determined in accordance with the Code, with respect to previously occupied or new single-family residences, as the case may be, for the statistical area in which the Eligible Property is located.
-For Mortgage Loans locked on or after March 16, 2015, the Authority removed Purchase Price limits from its Non-Qualified Single Family Mortgage Loan Programs.
+In certain jurisdictions, the Authority has established or may establish higher Purchase Price limits, determined in accordance with the Code, with respect to previously occupied or new single-family residences, as the case may be, for the statistical area in which the Eligible Property is located.

-The term "Purchase Price" as used under this caption, means that cost of acquiring an Eligible Property from the seller as a completed residential unit, including: (i) all amounts paid, either in cash or in kind, by the Eligible Borrower (or a related party or for the benefit of the Eligible Borrower) to the seller (or a related person or for the benefit of the seller) as consideration for the Eligible Property, (ii) the purchase price of the land and (iii) if the Eligible Property is incomplete, the reasonable cost of completing it (to the extent that the builder thereof normally completes work on similar residences which he or she builds, and so that occupancy thereof is legally permitted); but exclusive of (A) usual and reasonable settlement or financing costs (but only to the extent that such amounts do not exceed the usual and reasonable costs which would be paid by the Borrower where financing is not provided through the proceeds of qualified mortgage bonds the interest on which is excluded from the gross income of the recipient for federal income tax purposes), (B) the value of services performed by the Eligible Borrower or members of his or her family in completing the Eligible Property, (C) the value of any income-producing component of the Eligible Property, (D) the value of all items of personal property included in the Eligible Property and (E) the cost of land if owned by the Eligible Borrower for at least two years prior to the commencement of construction.
+The term "Purchase Price" as used under this caption, means that cost of acquiring an Eligible Property from the seller as a completed residential unit, including: (i) all amounts paid, either in cash or in kind, by the Borrower (or a related party or for the benefit of the Borrower) to the seller (or a related person or for the benefit of the seller) as consideration for the Eligible Property, (ii) the purchase price of the land and (iii) if the Eligible Property is incomplete, the reasonable cost of completing it (to the extent that the builder thereof normally completes work on similar residences which he or she builds, and so that occupancy thereof is legally permitted); but exclusive of (A) usual and reasonable settlement or financing costs (but only to the extent that such amounts do not exceed the usual and reasonable costs which would be paid by the Borrower where financing is not provided through the proceeds of qualified mortgage bonds the interest on which is excluded from the gross income of the recipient for federal income tax purposes), (B) the value of services performed by the Borrower or members of his or her family in completing the Eligible Property, (C) the value of any income-producing component of the Eligible Property, (D) the value of all items of personal property included in the Eligible Property and (E) the cost of land if owned by the Borrower for at least two years prior to the commencement of construction.